How Can Patterns Be Used To Identify Common Ancestry

 Archaeological Patterns

 Archaeology provides a tangible record of human activity in the past.
-By studying the material remains of past societies, such as tools, pottery, and buildings, archaeologists can reconstruct their lifestyles, technologies, and cultural practices.
+Still, by studying the material remains of past societies, such as tools, pottery, and buildings, archaeologists can reconstruct their lifestyles, technologies, and cultural practices.
 These archaeological patterns can be used to trace common ancestry by identifying shared cultural traits across different regions and time periods.

 Cultural Patterns